trackme518/oscp5/README.md

 oscp5
 =====

 An Open Sound Control (OSC) implementation for java and processing.org.
 Download latest .zip from [releases](https://github.com/trackme518/oscp5/releases).
+Since original library is not maintained anymore (last update around 2015) I did some edits in my fork to suit my needs, feel free to use it.

 ## Updates
 By https://github.com/trackme518 :